There are many ways that students at the University of Utah can get involved with intellectual property issues in addition to our course offerings.

 The Center for Law and Biomedical Sciences (LABS) is an interdisciplinary center at the College of Law that supports programming, student fellowships and research at the intersection of law and biomedical science.
 Many LABS activities and programs touch on intellectual property.
 Interested students should contact Professor Teneille Brown.

 UTAH CENTER FOR EXCELLENCE IN ELSI RESEARCH (UCEER)

 UCEER is an NIH-funded center at the University of Utah that supports the interdisciplinary study of ethical, legal and social issues arising from genetic and genomic research and medicine.
 Several College of Law faculty and students are affiliated with UCEER.
-Interested students should contact Professor Francis.
+Interested students should contact Professor Brown.